Kim Jong Un says North Korea close to testing ICBM

 "Research and development of the cutting-edge tech weapons are actively progressing and strengthening our defense capabilities, including last stage preparation of tests for Intercontinental Ballistic rocket launch have been continuously succeeding," Kim said in a televised addressi on New Years Day.

-The speech was full the North's usual self-congratulatory, lofty proclamations and anti-Western rhetoric.
+The speech was full of the North's usual self-congratulatory, lofty proclamations and anti-Western rhetoric.

 Kim referred to North Korea as a "nuclear and military power in the east that formidable enemy dare encroach on" and said "unless the US and its vassal forces stop nuclear threat and blackmail and unless they stop the war exercises which they stage right at our noses under the pretext of annual exercises, the DPRK would keep increasing the military capabilities for self-defense and preemptive striking capacity with a main emphasis on nuclear force," according to state news agency KCNA.